samuuurai/mtk_bootlogo_script/README.md

 ## Requirements
 You need Linux or Darwin to run the script, with **python3** and **zip** installed.

-If you somehow generate a custom bootlogo for begonia, you can email me or message me on Telegram (@sudokepler) Read instructions.txt for more information and generating for your device.
+If you somehow generate a custom bootlogo for begonia, you can email me or message me on Telegram (@mondaee) Read instructions.txt for more information and generating for your device.

 **I understand this script is useless and a total kang, but this is my first repo on github, I put this on there to look back at my retardedness someday**